TrainWeb.org Facebook Page

 Oregon Falls.

-A Willamette & Pacific SD9 in the yard at Albany.
+A Willamette and Pacific SD9 in the yard at Albany.

 The Albany station.
-We left at 4:21 PM {4:10 PM} and headed to Eugene where I took a fresh air break and went inside the station for just a minute.
-We left here at 5:15 PM {5:10 PM} and headed for the Cascade Mountains as darkness took hold.
-At 5:30 PM I went to the dining car and was seated across from a couple returning home to Martinez.
+We left at 4:21 PM {4:10 PM} and continued to Eugene, where I stepped off for some fresh air and went inside the station for just a minute.
+We left here at 5:15 PM {5:10 PM}, bound for the Cascade Mountains as darkness took hold.
+At 5:30 PM, I went to the dining car and was seated across from a couple returning home to Martinez.
 I had the steak and the chocolate lava cake; both really hit the spot.
-I put on my DVD of "Best of Both Worlds" as we left Oakridge then near Cascade Summit, I put another DVD.
-The train conquered Cascade Summit and headed to Chemult where we departed 8:22 PM {8:08 PM} as it was snowing.
-We headed now to Klamath Falls, where we would arrive at 9:45 PM but would not leave until after 12:10 AM when our rested crew will take the train south.
-Did I not go through this delay already on the trip north?
-Their train did not arrive in Klamath Falls until 1:37 PM this afternoon.
-This time, however, I would be sleeping through it all.
-Every trip is adventure!
-I went to bed and the train departed at 1:04 AM {10:00 PM}, 3 hours and 4 minutes late.
+I watched "Best of Both Worlds" as we left Oakridge then near Cascade Summit, watched another DVD.
+The train conquered Cascade Summit and stopped at Chemult, where we departed 8:22 PM {8:08 PM} as it was snowing.
+Our next stop was Klamath Falls, where we would arrive at 9:45 PM, but would not leave until after 12:10 AM when our rested crew would take the train south since teir train did not arrive until 1:37 PM this afternoon.
+I went to bed and the train departed at 1:04 AM {10:00 PM}, three hours and four minutes late.

-1/10/2017 Before Dunsmuir the train then was delayed and passed a major rock slide, then left Dunsmuir at 3:29 AM {12:35 AM} and we went from siding to siding, meeting Union Pacific freight trains.
-I arose at 6:00 AM and took a cold shower before changing clothes.
-At 6:30 AM I was seated in the dining car with a man from Laguna Woods, a student for Cal Poly San Luis Obispo and another man from San Luis Obispo.
-I had the buttermilk pancakes and sausage patties.
-We stopped at Redding near the end of my meal at 7:09 AM {2:21 AM}, 4 hours and 48 minutes late.
-I went back to bed and was asleep again as the train stopped at Chico 8:24 AM {3:50 AM}, 4 hours and 34 minutes late.
-I got up a short time later and put the bed up and started getting this story caught up.
+1/10/2017 Before Dunsmuir, the train was delayed and passed a major rock slide, then left Dunsmuir at 3:29 AM {12:35 AM} and we went from siding to siding, meeting Union Pacific freight trains.
+I arose at 6:00 AM and prepared for the day then at 6:30 AM, was seated in the dining car with a man from Laguna Woods, a student for Cal Poly San Luis Obispo and another man from San Luis Obispo.
+I had the buttermilk pancakes and sausage patties then we stopped at Redding near the end of my meal at 7:09 AM {2:21 AM}, four hours and 48 minutes late.
+I returned to bed and was asleep again as we stopped at Chico at 8:24 AM {3:50 AM}, four hours and 34 minutes late.
+I arose a second time a short time later and arranged the room for the daylight trip.

-Flooded fields before we crossed the Feather River then made the turn onto the old Western Pacific at Binney Jct.
-Water, water everywhere is the title of today's trip.
-I put on my CD of Keith Emerson's "Honky" on this rainy morning in Northern California.
+Flooded fields before we crossed the Feather River then turned onto the former Western Pacific at Binney Junction as I listened to Keith Emerson's "Honky" on this rainy morning in Northern California.

 Flooding in North Sacramento.

-Crossing the Yuba River before we took the Haggin Connection to the old Southern Pacific mainline for the rest of the short trip to Sacramento, where we arrived at 9:52 AM.
-We departed at 10:14 AM {6:35 AM}, 3 hours and 39 minutes late.
+Crossing the Yuba River before we switched onto the Haggin Connection to the former Southern Pacific mainline for the rest of the short trip to Sacramento, where we arrived at 9:52 AM.
+We departed at 10:14 AM {6:35 AM}, three hours and 39 minutes late.

-Crossing the rain-swollen Sacramento River as we head through West Sacramento.
-Next the crossing of the Yolo Bypass which I could not wait to see.
+Crossing the rain-swollen Sacramento River as we made our way through West Sacramento.

 The crossing of the Yolo Bypass.
-This is the first time in 11 years that the Yolo Bypass has been used to keep flood waters out of Sacramento.
+This was the first time in 11 years that the bypass had been used to keep flood waters out of Sacramento.

 Davis station, where my brother Bruce once worked.
 I really miss him, even after all this time.
-We left here at 10:34 AM {6:50 AM}, 3 hours and 44 minutes late and we headed next to Martinez as I listened to The Young Dubliners' "With All Due Respect".
+We left here at 10:34 AM {6:50 AM}, three hours and 44 minutes late and proceeded next to Martinez, as I listened to The Young Dubliners' "With All Due Respect".

-Crossing the Martinez Carquinez Strait Bridge into Martinez, our next stop.
-Union Pacific 2678 East passed by while we were here, after which we departed at 11:26 AM {7:34 AM}, 3 hours and 52 minutes late.
+Crossing the Martinez Carquinez Strait Bridge into Martinez.
+Union Pacific 2678 East passed by while we were here, after which we departed at 11:26 AM {7:34 AM}, three hours and 52 minutes late.

-Caltrain engines at their maintenance facility in San Jose.
+Caltrain locomotives at their maintenance facility in San Jose.

-Caltrain trains at San Jose.
-We departed there at 2:23 PM {10:07 PM}, 4 hours and 16 minutes before the train headed to Salinas.
-My next DVD was Emerson, Lake & Palmer's "Live at Montreaux 1997".
-It was still raining so that is why there are no photographs in this story.
-We rolled south of Gilroy and headed into the Pajora Gap where we cross the San Andreas Fault and my return to the Pacific Tectonic Plate.
+Caltrain commuter trains at Santa Clara.
+We departed there at 2:23 PM {10:07 PM}, four hours and 16 minutes then started the journey to Salinas.
+My next DVD was Emerson, Lake & Palmer's "Live at Montreaux 1997" and it was still raining.
+We rolled south of Gilroy and went into the Pajora Gap, the point where the San Andreas Fault is crossed back to the Pacific Tectonic Plate.

 A Conrock switcher at their plant.
-We were delayed by maintenance workers clearing off the tracks south of Watsonville Jct. as they are cleaning off the tracks from debris that flooded onto them.
+We were delayed by maintenance workers clearing the tracks of debris from the floods south of Watsonville Junction.

-Elkhorn Slough on this rainy afternoon.
-The train ran on to Salinas where we departed at 4:15 PM {11:48 AM} 4 hours and 27 minutes late.
-I wrote the story and did the pictures so I could upload when I get home tomorrow.
-I had a 5:30 PM dinner reservation and was seated with a coach passenger.
-Tonight I just had the steak.
-We made it to Paso Robles and left there at 6:15 PM (1:38 PM}, 4 hours and 37 minutes late.
-I decided to try to sleep for a while so I made the bed and took a nap.
-While I was asleep we stopped at San Luis Obispo 7:46 PM {3:20 PM}, 4 hours and 26 minutes late; Santa Barbara at 10:35 PM {6:02 PM}, 4 hours and 43 minutes late; Oxnard at 11:19 PM {7:05 PM}, 4 hours and 14 minutes late, and Simi Valley at 11:19 PM {7:46 PM}, 3 hours and 43 minutes late.
-It was here that I got up and Louie made up my room.
+Elkhorn Slough on this rainy afternoon, after which we continued to Salinas, where we departed at 4:15 PM {11:48 AM}, four hours and 27 minutes late.
+I had a 5:30 PM dinner reservation and was seated with a coach passenger and just had the steak.
+We made it to Paso Robles and left there at 6:15 PM (1:38 PM}, four hours and 37 minutes late.
+I napped and while doing so, we stopped at San Luis Obispo 7:46 PM {3:20 PM}, four hours and 26 minutes late; Santa Barbara at 10:35 PM {6:02 PM}, four hours and 43 minutes late; Oxnard at 11:19 PM {7:05 PM}, four hours and 14 minutes late, and Simi Valley at 11:19 PM {7:46 PM}, three hours and 43 minutes late.
+It was here that I arose and Louie made up my room.

-1/1/2017 The train stopped and left Van Nuys 12:11 AM {8:22 PM}, 3 hours and 49 minutes late and left Burbank Airport at 12:19 AM {8:31 PM}, 3 hours and 46 minutes, and then finally into Los Angeles at 12:36 AM {9:00 PM}.
-Despite the lateness, it been been a great trip with great food and many outstanding views.
+1/11/2017 The train stopped and left Van Nuys 12:11 AM {8:22 PM}, three hours and 49 minutes late and left Burbank Airport at 12:19 AM {8:31 PM}, three hours and 46 minutes, and then finally into Los Angeles at 12:36 AM {9:00 PM}.
+Despite the lateness, it had been an excellent ride with great food and many outstanding views.
 I want to thank Louie and the entire dining car staff for excellent service and Bob and Elizabeth Alkire for an excellent stay and visit with them.
 I was first off to the bus bays.

 On to Santa Ana

-The only bus was the late train bus and I lined up and they put my bag under the bus.
-The bus person came out and tried to scan my ticket but her scanner did not work.
-She left, then a Thruway Bus from Bakersfield to Santa Ana came in.
-I knew this bus only stopped in Fullerton so I wanted to ride it home as it would be quicker.
-After about five minutes, they decided that all Fullerton and Santa Ana passengers would ride that bus.
-The five of us got our bags and walked over to the bus.
-The bus person came out again and said not to worry about scanning as we were all on the manifest.
-We boarded and soon left LAUPT with the other passengers still not boarding the late bus.
+The only bus was the late train bus and I lined up and the driver put my bag under the bus.
+The bus representative came out and tried to scan my ticket but her scanner did not work.
+She left, then a Thruway Bus from Bakersfield to Santa Ana arrived and since I knew this bus only stopped in Fullerton, I wanted to board it as it would be quicker.
+After about five minutes, it was decided that all Fullerton and Santa Ana passengers would ride that bus.
+The five of us retrieved our bags and walked over to the bus then as we were all on the manifest, we boarded and soon left LAUPT.
 I called my mother and told her that I would be at the northwest parking lot in forty-five minutes.
-It was a rainy night and our bus driver did an excellent job driving and we stopped to drop off three people in Fullerton then drove down to Santa Ana, where I thanked the driver for the safe trip home.
+It was a rainy night and our driver did an excellent job, dropping off three people in Fullerton then drove to Santa Ana, where I thanked the driver for the safe journey.
 My mother drove me home, ending an excellent trip on the Coast Starlight.

 RETURN TO THE MAIN PAGE